Maui Souvenir Shopping

 Established in 1970, Village Galleries Maui is the oldest art boutique on the islandand of the most remarkable.

 Featuring works by over 100 Hawaii-based artists, the two galleries—one in Lahaina, the other in the Ritz-Carlton, Kapalua—exhibit pieces in a number of mediums, including marine life recreated in copper bronze, raku tea kettles in ocean colors, and Hawaiian petroglyphs rendered in gold.
 This is the place to reinvent your home with a tropical bent—and the boutique to find something truly unusual.
-Visit their website before trekking in: Both galleries frequently present special events.
+Visit their website before making the trek as both galleries frequently present special events.

 Ki’i Gallery